Instituto-Atlantico/janus/docs/implementation.md

 ### Sensor measurement

 The sensor measurement will run periodically, asking for presentation proof to the device and making a validation on it.
-If the presentation is valid, janus will request the sensor data from the host and send it to Dojot, using the device id passed on device provisioning
+If the presentation is valid, janus will request the sensor data from the host and send it to Dojot, using the device id passed on device provisioning.

 ``` mermaid
 sequenceDiagram